Construction Loans, Mortgage Calculators, Home Improvement Financing & Credit Reports

 Buying a Home - a publication from the U.S. Department of Housing & Urban Development, which contains answers to common questions from first-time homebuyers, including a list of nine steps to buying a home, information about HUD, FHA, and VA loans.

-VA Loan Guaranty Service Homepage - The organization within the Veterans Benefits Administration that administers the home loan program, which helps "veterans and active duty personnel purchase and retain homes in recognition of their service to the Nation."
+VA Mortgage Servicing Assistance – The organization within the US Department of Veterans Affairs that administers the home loan program, which helps “veterans and active duty personnel purchase and retain homes in recognition of their service to the Nation.”
 Available information includes VA Home Loan pamphlets, frequently asked questions about the VA loan program, specially adapted housing for disabled veterans, and addresses, telephone numbers and Web sites of the Department of Veterans Affairs Regional Loan Centers.